Your Cart

 • Always use a new condom when switching between anal and vaginal penetration.

 • Before having sex with someone new, ask them when they last got tested.
-We know this can be hard, but it’ll keep you both safe!
+We know this can be tedious, but it’ll keep you both safe!

 • Get vaccinated against HPV and hepatitis B.